OHS-Hosting-Infrastructure/complaint-tracker/README.md

 #### Staging

-GitHub Actions are used to deploy to staging after any PR is merged into main.
+GitHub Actions are used to deploy to staging after any PR is merged into `main`.

-Branch protection rules prevent any direct pushes to `main` or PRs from being merged into main until all tests and scans pass.
+Branch protection rules prevent any direct pushes to `main` or PRs from being merged into `main` until all tests and scans pass.

 #### Production